P A C H A M A M A

 The documentary gives an intimate insight into the lives of one of the Kallawaya families in the village Characapi located more than 15 000 feet high in the Bolivian Andes.
 Emilio, Irma, Alfonso as well as the children David (12), Sonela (8) Yuli (5) invite us into their homes and share both how they have been impacted by the changing climate and how they are attempting to innovate and adapt.

-The film Premiered in November 2016 at Chatham House in front of 250 diplomats, researchers and policy-makers.
+The film Premiered in November 2016 at Chatham House, London.

 Awarded 'Bronze Prize' - Handle Climate Change Film Festival, China